SAP looks to recruit people with autism as programmers

 "People with autism have some unique abilities to really focus on their task and stay focused for long periods of time.
 They are also good at spotting discrepancies in data," said Thygesen, a former manager with Microsoft and Nokia whose 14-year-old son has Asperger syndrome.

-According to the U.S. Centers for Disease Control and Prevention, 1 in every 88 children in the United States and almost 1 in 54 boys are diagnosed with autism.
+According to the U.S. Centres for Disease Control and Prevention, 1 in every 88 children in the United States and almost 1 in 54 boys are diagnosed with autism.

 The SAP spokesman said the company aimed to reflect the proportion of people diagnosed as autistic in society within its 65,000-strong workforce - or about 1 percent.

 A Berlin-based company, Auticon, already exclusively employs autistic people as software testers.
-It has a team analyzing data for Vodafone Germany, an Auticon spokesman said.
+It has a team analysing data for Vodafone Germany, an Auticon spokesman said.

 (Reporting by Harro ten Wolde; Editing by Tom Pfeiffer)